Report: Missoula's low-income earners squeezed by high rental prices

 A worker earning minimum wage in Missoula County would have to work 81 hours every week to afford a two-bedroom apartment at fair-market rent without severely straining a household budget, according to a new report.

-The nonprofit Montana Budget and Policy Center recently compiled data on housing affordability in Montana and presented it in an interactive map on its website.
+The nonprofit Montana Budget and Policy Center recently compiled data on housing affordability in Montana and presented it in an interactive map

 The information it put together, which comes largely from the U.S. Census Bureau and the American Community Survey, shows that approximately 93 percent of low-income families in Missoula County spend more than 30 percent of their paychecks on rent.
 That leaves them less for health care, savings, education, clothing and emergencies.